AndrejaCH/School_District_Analysis/README.md

 The purpose of this analysis is to aggregate the students’ and schools’ datasets and analyze data on students’ standardized math and reading scores from various schools in the selected districts.
 To showcase trends in school performance, the analysis focuses on the following.

-1. The district summary, which includes the total number of students, the total number of schools, total budget, total math and reading averages, and total math, reading, and overall passing percentages.
+1. **The district summary**, which includes the total number of students, the total number of schools, total budget, math and reading averages, and math, reading, and overall passing percentages.
-2. The school summary, which includes, school type, number of students, school budget, average math and reading scores and math, reading, and overall passing percentages for each school.
+2. **The school summary**, which includes, school type, number of students, school budget, average math and reading scores and math, reading, and overall passing percentages for each school.
-3. The top 5 and bottom 5 performing schools, based on the overall passing rate.
+3. The **top 5** and **bottom 5 performing schools**, based on the overall passing rate.
-4. The average math and reading scores for each grade level (9th, 10th, 11th and 12th) from each school.
+4. The **average math and reading scores** for each grade level (9th, 10th, 11th and 12th) from each school.
 5. The math and reading scores grouped by
-    - spending ranges per students,
+    - **spending ranges per students**,
-    - school size and,
+    - **school size** and,
-    - school type.
+    - **school type**.

 The analysis will assist the school board and superintendent in making decisions regarding the school budgets and priorities.